-Loans that are backed by the U.S. Small Business Administration (SBA) are attractive for business owners because they offer a range of loan sizes, long repayment terms, and most importantly, low interest rates.
+If you’re looking for funding to finance starting or growing your small business, you’ve probably heard about SBA loans.
+Loans that are backed by the U.S. Small Business Administration (SBA) are attractive for small business owners because they offer a range of loan sizes, long repayment terms, and most importantly, low-interest rates.
 While some alternative business lenders charge as high as 80 percent APR, you can get an SBA-backed bank loan for around seven percent APR, depending on the amount you’re looking to borrow and for how long.

 So what’s not to like about SBA loans?
 Unfortunately, it can be difficult to get approved.
 Many businesses that want SBA loans get turned away by banks for one reason or another.
 Here are the five main reasons that SBA loan applicants get rejected, and a look at your alternatives.

-Solution: Borrow from other lenders that loan to startups
+Solution: Borrow from other lenders that loan to early-stage businesses

 You can borrow from a nonprofit such as Accion, a popular nationwide loan provider that specializes in lending to brand new businesses.
-You won’t be able to borrow too much money from such sources however—Accion lends a maximum of $30,000 to startups.
+You won’t be able to borrow too much money from such sources however—Accion lends a maximum of $30,000 to new businesses and startups.

 Alternatively, you can borrow based on cash flow.
 For instance, if you have a lot of online sales and have just three months of sales history, you could borrow from PayPal Working Capital.
 If you have a lot of credit or debit card sales, you could get a merchant cash advance from a provider like CAN Capital.

 To qualify for an SBA loan, you must have a strong credit score—at least 600 for most banks.
 If you fall just short—or far short—of that, that’s ok.
 If you don’t have great credit, you will probably be rejected for an SBA loan, but you may have better luck with lenders that care less about credit score and have a more holistic evaluation process.